MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 ms.custom: devx-track-java, devx-track-extended-java
 ---

-# Enable your Java Spring Boot web app to sign in users and access resources on Microsoft Graph
+# Enable Java Spring Boot apps to sign in users and access Microsoft Graph

 This article demonstrates a Java Spring Boot web app that signs in users and obtains an access token for calling [Microsoft Graph](/graph/overview).
 It uses the [Microsoft Entra ID Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/spring/spring-cloud-azure-starter-active-directory) for authentication, authorization, and token acquisition.
 It uses [Microsoft Graph SDK for Java](https://github.com/microsoftgraph/msgraph-sdk-java) to obtain data from Graph.